Minard Castle

 Wood Pigeon - Resident in small numbers.
 Flocks of 100+ occasionally in winter.

-Collared Dove - Occasional visitor.
+Collared Dove - Regular visitor.

-Cuckoo - Occasional visitor in summer.
+Cuckoo - Regular visitor in summer.

 Barn Owl - Occasional visitor.